 The indictment of the Jews was issued by Tomas de Torquemada, the first Grand Inquisitor.
 The event paved the way for the March 31, 1492 Edict of Granada by which King Ferdinand and Queen Isabel ordered the Jews to leave Castile and Aragon by the end of July.
 Many Jews were welcomed in the Ottoman Empire where their industriousness was appreciated.
-They established themselves at Thessalonica, Smyrna (Izmir) and other ports in the Levant.
+They established themselves at Constantinople, Thessalonica, Rhodes and other locations in the Levant.
 They contributed to the improvement of several manufacturing processes, including tile making.
 The green and yellow colours of Spanish cuerda seca tiles enriched the decoration of mosques and palaces of Constantinople.

 Madrid: Plaza Mayor: Monument to King Philip III of Spain (learn more about this monument)